 7. Abode

 Abode provides a flexible, highly customizable DIY security system that excels in smart home compatibility.
 This makes it suitable for large homes with diverse smart ecosystems.
 Its open platform allows integration with numerous third-party devices, offering extensive automation possibilities.
 Abode offers both self-monitoring and professional monitoring options.
-Trade In Your Old Gaming Gear on Amazon

 - Pros: Excellent smart home integration, flexible monitoring options (self or professional), wide range of compatible devices, no contracts for self-monitoring.